Undergraduate Course: Molecular Dynamics (MATH10084)

 |Not being delivered|

-- Describe the features of the most common potentials in classical molecular models, including those used in materials and biological modelling (although they probably would not be able to derive them).
+(1) describe the features of the most common potentials in classical molecular models, including those used in materials and biological modelling (although they probably would not be able to derive them),

-- Demonstrate first integrals and the symplectic property for some classes of numerical methods.
+(2) be able to demonstrate first integrals and the symplectic property for some classes of numerical methods,

-- Describe numerical methods for constrained dynamical systems and their implementation.
+(3) be able to describe numerical methods for constrained dynamical systems and their implementation,

-- Use software to explore the chaotic dynamics of molecular models.
+(4) be able to use software to explore the chaotic dynamics of molecular models,

-- Understand, use and design splitting methods for Langevin dynamics for applications in molecular sampling.
+(5) understand and be able to use and to design splitting methods for Langevin dynamics for applications in molecular sampling.

 B. Leimkuhler and C. Matthews, Molecular Dynamics, Springer, to appear. [a prepublication draft will be provided if the book is not available at run-time]